LlewBach/aj-builder/README.md

 `position: sticky;`

-Having experimented with it, I am in love with how much simpler it is.
+Having experimented with it, I am in love with how much simpler it is and I can't wait to spend the rest of my days with it.

+My new plan is to have a very simple sticky effect, where the title of each section sticks to the top of the screen below the navbar.
+I will simulate text appearing and disappearing at the start and end by placing a cover with a high-z index at the top and bottom of each section.